How Likely Is My Employment Claim to Settle? The Data

 If you are thinking about bringing an employment claim, the most common question after "do I have a case?" is: "will it settle, or will I have to go to a hearing?"

 The data gives a clear answer.
 The vast majority of employment disputes do not end in a tribunal room.
-They are resolved, or abandoned, long before that point.
 Understanding where and why resolution tends to happen can help you think more realistically about what lies ahead.

 The Full Picture: Where Claims Actually End

-Official ACAS data for April to June 2025 shows that 79% of all employment tribunal cases did not progress to a hearing.
-That figure has been broadly consistent across the preceding eight quarters, ranging between 76% and 79%.
+Official ACAS data shows that around 79% of all employment tribunal cases do not progress to a hearing.
+That figure has been broadly consistent across recent quarters.

 Of those cases that did not proceed to a hearing, ACAS settled around 74% through early conciliation, with the remainder being withdrawn by the claimant.